SPANDigital/Android-Client/README.md

 # Android-Client
-This is a demo repo for ADSS Demo
+This is the Repo for Android-Client